snr-laboratory/snrlab-microfab-trial0/doc/CCD/can you find publications on the sequence for fabr.md

     - Protective layers are added to shield the device from contamination and environmental effects[^8].
 10. **Backside Processing (for back-illuminated devices)**
     - The wafer is thinned, the back surface is passivated (often with a p+ layer), and antireflection coatings are applied for optimal quantum efficiency[^2][^6].

-**References:**

-- Burke et al., "CCD Technology" (2005) for a detailed process and cross-section diagrams[^2].
-- NASA WFC3 manufacturing summary for a concise breakdown of wafer fabrication and post-processing[^6].
-- Hamamatsu Learning Center and Florida State University for step-by-step tutorials and diagrams[^1][^8].

----

 ## **Novel and Emerging Fabrication Sequences**